-The use of valued nogoods in ADOPT-ng brought an improvement of approximately 7 times on problems of density 0.2, and an approximately 5 times improvement on the problems of density .3.
+The use of valued nogoods in ADOPT-ing brought an improvement of approximately 7 times on problems of density 0.2, and an approximately 5 times improvement on the problems of density .3.

-Figure 5 shows that, with respect to the number of cycles, the use of SRCs practically replaces the need to maintain the DFS tree since ADOPT-aos and ADOPT-Aos are comparable in efficiency with ADOPT-dos and ADOPT-Dos.
+Table 3 shows that, with respect to the number of cycles, the use of SRCs practically replaces the need to maintain the DFS tree since ADOPT-aos and ADOPT-Aos are comparable in efficiency with ADOPT-dos and ADOPT-Dos.
 SRCs bring improvements over versions with valued global nogoods, since SRCs allow detection of dynamically obtained independence.

-Versions using DFS trees require fewer parallel/total messages, being more network friendly, as seen in Figure 7.
-Figure 7 shows that refraining from sending too many optional nogoods messages, as done in ADOPT-Aos and ADOPT-Dos, is comparable to ADOPT-pon in terms of total number of messages, while maintaining the efficiency in cycles comparable to ADOPT-aos and ADOPT-dos.
+Versions using DFS trees require fewer total messages, being more network friendly, as seen in Table 2.
+Table 2 shows that refraining from sending too many optional nogoods messages, as done in ADOPT-Aos and ADOPT-Dos, is comparable to ADOPT-pon in terms of total number of messages, while maintaining the efficiency in cycles comparable to ADOPT-aos and ADOPT-dos.